wiesehahn/lidar-availability/availability_germany.md

 ## National data

 According to [Virtanen et al. (2017)](https://doi.org/10.3390/ijgi6080243) "topographic databases maintained by national mapping agencies are currently the most common nationwide data sets in geo-information", however this is not true for Germany.
 Until now there is no single data set which is available for entire Germany.
 Instead there are datasets with varying conditions by each federal state.
 However, there are ongoing efforts to generate such data.
-The project Digital Twin Germany aims to acquire high density point cloud data for Germany.
+The project Digital Twin Germany aims to acquire high density Point Cloud data for Germany.
 The project is run by the *Federal Agency for Cartography and Geodesy* (BKG), Germany's national mapping agency.
 Data acquisition was supposed to start in 2023 and the goal was to have a data set for entire Germany by 2024, with at least one repetition some years later.
 It was also planned that the data would be mapped by Geiger-Mode or Single Photon Sensor (Leica SPL100) in the vegetation period [Hopfstock et al. (2021)](https://doi.org/10.12902/zfv-0379-2021).
 Current plans are to collect data for all of Germany in the vegetation period in 2024 and 2025.
 It is expected that the entire dataset is available at the end of 2026, with first data in summer 2025.
 However, data is primarily meant for national agencies and most likely only a subset will be available as open data.

 ### [Digital Twin Germany](https://www.bkg.bund.de/SharedDocs/Pressemitteilungen/BKG/DE/PM_2021/211013-Digitaler_Zwilling.html)